DanM66/amazon-aquifer-proxy/docs/methods/methods.md

 non_gw = soil_total + canopy
 ```

-This represents near-surface water that must be removed from GRACE TWS to isolate deeper storage.
+This represents **near-surface water components explicitly modelled by GLDAS**, which are subtracted from GRACE TWS to form a residual storage proxy.

 ---